Draxs/nksite/_posts/malta/2019-05-10-Xara-Palace.md

     </div>
 </div>

-Situated in an elegant and shady square just inside the walled city, <a href="https://xarapalace.com.mt/" target="_blank">The Xara Palace</a> reminds you of the beautiful Europeanhotels frequented by film stars and royalty in 1960s.
+Situated in an elegant and shady square just inside the walled city, <a href="https://xarapalace.com.mt/" target="_blank">The Xara Palace</a> reminds you of the beautiful European hotels frequented by film stars and royalty in 1960s.
 You can imagine Grace Kelly or Jane Birkin (both of whom were the inspiration for the famed Hermés bags) sipping a very dry Martini there.

 <img src="{{ '/images/malta/xara-palace/xara-palace-49.jpg' | prepend: SourceUrl }}" alt="xara-palace-49.jpg">